inxm-ai/enterprise-mcp-bridge/CONTRIBUTING.md

 ## 📜 License
 See `LICENSE.md`.
 By contributing, you agree that your contributions will be licensed under the same license.

 ---
+## 📝 Contributor License Agreement (CLA)

+By contributing to this project, you agree that your contributions will be licensed under the same license as the project.
+Additionally, you affirm that:

+1. You have the right to submit the contribution.
+2. Your contribution does not violate any third-party rights.
+3. You grant the project maintainers the right to use, modify, and distribute your contribution as part of the project.
+4. You grant the project maintainers the right to relicense your contribution under additional licenses, including dual licensing or closed-source licenses, at their discretion, provided it remains consistent with the original license terms.

+If you are contributing on behalf of an organization, you confirm that you have the necessary permissions to make the contribution on behalf of your organization.

+---
 ## 🤖 AI-Assisted Contributions